IPH-Technologies-Pvt-Ltd/Photo-Editor-iOS-App/README.md

 ## Usage

-1.Crop your image,
+1. Crop your image,
-2.add a heartfelt message using the text tool,
+2. add a heartfelt message using the text tool,
-3.and draw playful shapes with the pencil to create a personalized masterpiece, 4.Use the eraser for fine-tuning, and when you're satisfied, share your unique creation effortlessly with friends and family.
+3. and draw playful shapes with the pencil to create a personalized masterpiece,
+4. Use the eraser for fine-tuning, and when you're satisfied, share your unique creation effortlessly with friends and family.

 ## Contributing